 Most wanted by the National Unit of Serious and International Crime Investigations – Jewish teenage girls

-During the early morning hours dozens of detectives from the National Unit of Serious and International Crime Investigations raided the homes of 6 female minors.
+On Sunday, December 4, during the early morning hours dozens of detectives from the National Unit of Serious and International Crime Investigations raided the homes of six female minors.
 The detectives, who had search warrants, confiscated some of the computers from their homes and took the girls to the National Unit of Serious and International Crime Investigations offices in Lod.

-This morning, as previously stated, in an extensive raid by the most elite unit of the Israeli Police, the 6 teenage girls were re-arrested.
-Honenu attorney Adi Kedar is currently meeting with the arrested girls at the police station in order to secure their release.
+This morning (Sunday), in an extensive raid by the most elite unit of the Israeli Police, the six teenage girls were detained again.
+Honenu attorney Adi Keidar is currently meeting with the detained girls at the police station in order to secure their release.

-Sources close to the girls reported that, “The investigative staff of “price tag” incidents that was set up by the National Unit of Serious and International Crime Investigations is making a mockery out of itself.
-After they’ve reached the situation in which 6 female minors are the most wanted suspects by the most elite unit of the police, we call for the staff to be shut down, because they apparently have to justify the budget alloted to them and are doing so by carrying out false arrests.”
+Sources close to the girls reported that, “The investigative staff of ‘price tag’ incidents that was set up by the National Unit of Serious and International Crime Investigations is making a mockery out of itself.
+After they’ve reached the situation in which 6 female minors are the most wanted suspects by the most elite unit of the police, we call for the staff to be shut down, because they apparently have to justify the budget allotted to them and are doing so by carrying out false detentions.”

 This entry was posted in Uncategorized.
 Bookmark the permalink.